STASER-Lab/CGT_Pilot_Study/README.md

 **How to install Code Monitoring:**

 1. Install .vsix file from this repo
-1. Follow the instructions below to setup the code monitoring tool.
+1. Follow the instructions above to setup the code monitoring tool.

 **NOTE:** A JSON file with the CGT tool usage history will automatically be added to the file folder you are in, in the VS Code directory.